umbraco/UmbracoDocs/12/umbraco-cms/tutorials/getting-started-with-entity-framework-core.md

 ### Step 3: Register the DbContext

-We need to register this DbContext to use it, in Umbraco because we need to register a few other things to have Scopes working, we have a helpful extension method you use:
+We need to register this DbContext to use it, in Umbraco because we need to register a few other things to have Scopes working.
+To do this we have a helpful extension method you can use:
 `services.AddUmbracoEFCoreContext<BlogContext>("{YOUR CONNECTIONSTRING HERE}", "{YOUR PROVIDER NAME HERE}");`

 Now that we can access the database via the `BlogContext`, we need to first migrate the database to add our tables.